singularian/mdencode/docs/mdzip_cpp.md

 Block size is limited by the number of CPU threads and processors.
 MZunzip runs a mutlithreaded modulus scan on the MDzip file and writes the results to an unzipped output file.
 It currently doesn't use the same format as the GO version and has a different signature hash context list.
+MDunzip also supports a signature post validation and will check if the mdzip file signatures match the uncompressed output file.
+Signature post validation can also be used to eliminate collisions if there were any.

 **MDZip Features**
 - User Specified Modulus Size